 - Publisher value: Provides a new revenue model with editorial value

 Typically, brands approach publishers to share their products (although publishers often reach out to brands too).
-Publishers choose brands that fit their content, focusing on sharing products where they make the most sense within the content.
+Publishers choose brands that fit their content, focusing on creating affiliate links to these products and incorporating them into the content.

 Why publishers need commerce content brand partnerships